CIROH-UA/ciroh-ua_website/docs/services/cloudservices/aws/AWS best Practices.md

 - **Regularly review and update permissions:** Regularly review and update user and role permissions within subaccounts to ensure they remain aligned with their current needs.

+- **Utilize git-secrets**: Utilize git-secrets to protect against accidental commits of secret data like API keys, passwords, and tokens.
+You can integrate it into your CI/CD pipelines to ensure compliance with security policies.
+For more information, refer to the [AWS documentation](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/scan-git-repositories-for-sensitive-information-and-security-issues-by-using-git-secrets.html) and the [git-secrets GitHub repository](https://github.com/awslabs/git-secrets).

+- **Use AWS Secrets Manager**: Use AWS Secrets Manager, or other secrets management solution, so you don’t have to hardcode keys in plaintext.
+The application or client can then retrieve secrets when needed.
+For more information, see [What is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)

 ## Resource Management:

 - **Tagging:** Implement a consistent tagging strategy for resources in all linked accounts.
 This allows for better cost allocation, resource identification, and easier filtering when managing resources across multiple accounts.
 Follow [How to tag resources on AWS](https://docs.ciroh.org/docs/education/CloudComputing/AWS/).